iamkirankumaryadav/GenAI/README.md

 **Usecases of GANs**
 - Generate realistic images through text based prompts or by modifying existing images.
+- GAN can also edit images: Converting low resolution images to a high resolution image.
+Turning a black & white image to color.
+- GAN can be used for data augmentation to create synthetic data with all the attributes of real world data.
+- In ML, data augmentation artificially increases the training set by creating modified copies of a dataset using existing data.

 ### **Foundation Models**
 - The versatile tools of generative AI.
 A toolbox with many different AI techniques.